Tariffs and Trade Toolkit

 This page holds key information for Langley businesses to understand and navigate the tariffs and their economic impact.
 For questions or comments on the trade dispute, or to share resources for this page, please feel free to contact us at info@langleychamber.com

-The US Tariffs
+- US Broad-Based Tariffs

-A list of products or product codes has not been released yet.
 The President's order states that the tariffs apply to "all articles," implying all goods imported for use or consumption.
 At no time has the President talked about services.
 The 10% tariff is on “energy or energy resources” which was defined in a previous Executive Order as "crude oil, natural gas, lease condensates, natural gas liquids, refined petroleum products, uranium, coal, biofuels, geothermal heat, the kinetic movement of flowing water, and critical minerals."

-Canada's Tariffs
+- Canada's Retaliatory Tariffs

 The Canadian government will consider requests for exemption from the tariffs on US imports (known as “remission requests”) for specific circumstances where inputs cannot be sourced domestically or from non-US sources, or where severe adverse impacts to the broader economy may occur.
 Send your request to fin.remissions-remises.fin@canada.ca, including "U.S. Remission" in the subject line and follow the template laid out on this page.